0xpolarzero/metaverse/README.md

 - check on mobile and display 'touch' for interaction
 - Add long touch to move?
 - Improve controls and speed on mobile
+- Fix bug move/change view at the same time